Ensuring Africa is not left behind in the ‘Fourth Industrial Revolution’

 Can cloud can benefit everyone?

-Now is a good time to consider not only how cloud-based innovation can help Africans drive a rising Africa, but also to address the valid concerns raised as rapid change takes place.
+Now is a good time to consider how cloud-based innovation can help Africans drive a rising Africa.
+It is also time to address the valid concerns raised as rapid change takes place.

-As the continent comes online and a huge youth population adopts technology, how will we ensure that everyone has affordable access?
+As a huge youth population adopts technology in Africa, how will we ensure that everyone has affordable access?
 How will we provide a safe and secure online environment that protects people from fraud and exploitation?
-Are we taking the right steps to empower people, young and old, with the skills they need to take advantage of the cloud now and in the future?
+Are we taking the right steps to empower people?
+Are young and old equipped with the skills they need to take advantage of the cloud now and in the future?

 Microsoft’s Cloud for Global Good